 - Existing Hotel Property Design.
 Our hotel properties focus on the large group meetings market in the United States and incorporate meeting and exhibition space, signature guest rooms, food and beverage offerings, fitness and spa facilities and other attractions within a large hotel property so attendees' needs are met in one location.
-This strategy creates a better experience for both meeting planners and guests, and has placed our current hotel properties among the leading convention hotels in the country. - Expansion of Hotel Asset Portfolio.
-While we intend our short-term capital allocation strategy to focus on paying cash dividends to stockholders, part of our long-term growth strategy includes acquisitions of other hotels, particularly in the group meetings sector of the hospitality industry, either alone or through joint ventures or alliances with one or more third parties.
+This strategy creates a better experience for both meeting planners and guests, and has led to our current hotel properties claiming a place among the leading convention hotels in the country. - Expansion of Hotel Asset Portfolio.
+While our short-term capital allocation strategy has focused on returning capital to stockholders, part of our long-term growth strategy includes acquisitions of other hotels, particularly in the group meetings sector of the hospitality industry, either alone or through joint ventures or alliances with one or more third parties.
 We intend to pursue attractive investment opportunities which meet our acquisition parameters, specifically, group-oriented large hotels and overflow hotels with existing or potential leisure appeal.
 We are generally interested in highly accessible upper-upscale assets with over 400 hotel rooms in urban and resort group destination markets.
 We also consider assets that possess or are located near convention centers that present a repositioning opportunity and/or would significantly benefit from capital investment in additional rooms or meeting space.
 We plan to expand the geographic diversity of our existing asset portfolio through acquisitions.
-As a REIT, we do not view independent, large-scale development of resort and convention hotels as part of our long-term growth strategy. - Leverage Brand Name Awareness.
+As a REIT, we no longer view independent, large-scale development of resort and convention hotels as part of our long-term growth strategy. - Leverage Brand Name Awareness.
 We believe the Grand Ole Opry is one of the most recognized entertainment brands in the United States.
 We promote the Grand Ole Opry name through various media, including our WSM-AM radio station, the Internet and television, and through performances by the Grand Ole Opry's members, many of whom are renowned country music artists.
 As such, we have alliances in place with multiple distribution partners in an effort to foster brand extension.
 We are continuously exploring additional products, such as television specials and retail products, through which we can capitalize on our brand affinity and awareness.
 We believe that licensing our brand for products may provide an opportunity to increase revenues and cash flow with relatively little capital investment.
+To this end, we have recently announced our involvement in a joint venture to open a four-level entertainment complex in Times Square, as well as a Company-owned, Blake Shelton-themed five-level bar, music venue and event space in Nashville.